message/iata/DK.md

 - This does not apply to:
 - passengers younger than 2 years;
 - passengers with a positive COVID-19 PCR test result issued at least 14 days and at most 12 weeks before departure;
-- passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before departure.
+- passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated.
 Vaccines accepted are AstraZeneca (Vaxzevria), Janssen, Moderna and Pfizer-BioNTech (Comirnaty).
 7. Passengers traveling to Greenland:
 - must have a Personal Location Form (SUMUT) obtained before departure at <a href="https://sumut2020.gl/Instructions/EditInstructions">https://sumut2020.gl/Instructions/EditInstructions</a> ; and
-- could be subject to a COVID-19 test upon arrival and quarantine.
+- could be subject to a COVID-19 test upon arrival.
 Details can be found at <a href="https://visitgreenland.com/corona-faq/">https://visitgreenland.com/corona-faq/</a> .
 8. For more information, please refer to the website <a href="https://coronasmitte.dk/en/entry-into-denmark">https://coronasmitte.dk/en/entry-into-denmark</a> and <a href="https://en.coronasmitte.dk/covidtravelrules/">https://en.coronasmitte.dk/covidtravelrules/</a> .